 The year 2010 saw the formation of the Waikato River Authority (WRA) and the beginning of a new environmental era for the Waikato River.
 Not only was this a monumental moment in the rivers history, it was also an opportunity for communities to turn their dreams into a reality.
-The Cambridge Tree Trust (CTT), an organisation who prides them self on looking after our environment and their community took the challenge to create something that could benefit both.
+The Cambridge Tree Trust (CTT), an organisation which prides itself on looking after the environment and the community took the challenge to create something that could benefit both.

-Located in Cambridge on the Leamington side of the Waikato River this walk links Alpers Ridge to Fletcher Place.
-The soothing sounds of the Waikato River and native bushes surround this calming walk which has been named “The Meadow Walk”.
+Located in Cambridge on the Leamington side of the Waikato River, this walk links Alpers Ridge to Fletcher Place.
+The soothing sounds of the Waikato River and native bush surround this calming walk which has been named “The Meadow Walk”.

 Don Willoughby (CTT Chair) says The Meadow Walk project was always a vision for him and other members of the community but until the development of the Waikato River Clean Up Fund through the Waikato River Authority it was only a discussion.
 Thanks to WRA funding CTT were able to put pen to paper and shovels to dirt and create something that they say they are very proud of.

 Don says the community response to the project over the years has been huge.